 Man, I haven’t heard this song in a long time.
 Gnarls Barkley is the side project of both producer Danger Mouse and singer Cee-Lo Green.
 Their big hit is Crazy.
 No, I’m not saying the song is crazy, I’m saying that the song is called Crazy.
 Anywho, I like this production, which is this sticky bassline and drum loop in the verses and strings in the chorus.
 And we can’t forget those backing vocals, creating a doo-wop/alt-rock fusion.
 Cee-Lo kills it vocally, singing about people going crazy (duh).
 I loved this song when I was younger, I love it now.

 What do you get when you take Jay Z’s Encore and fused it with Linkin Park’s Numb?
 You get one of the best mash-up tracks to ever become a hit.
-Hell, I actually like this mash-up more than the original songs.
+Hell, I actually like this mash-up as much as the original songs.
 Somehow someway, both Numb and Encore go together beautifully like peanut butter and jelly, creating this rap-rock hybrid from the instrumental of the dark and gothic Numb and lyrics from both songs, mostly Encore.
 It sounds less like a mash-up and more like an original song.
 Can we get more mash-ups like this on the charts, please?

 Time to talk once again about one of my favorite rappers of all time, Lupe Fiasco.
 His first two albums, Food & Liquor and The Cool are hip-hop classics.
 He has so many great songs that I don’t even consider Superstar to be one of his top 10 best songs.
 Yet it’s still great.
 The soulful production and catchy chorus from Matthew Santos makes for a song that will easily cross over.
 Meanwhile, Lupe brings his own brand of bars, spitting that life in the spotlight isn’t that glamorous.
 He exposes the ugly side of fame that most people don’t even know about like people paying attention to you 24/7, meaning any flaws you show will be seen and be the subject of tabloids.
 People don’t see the process, only the result.
 This song could easily apply to today’s social media age, so Lupe was kinda ahead of his time.